dougbarth/dougbarth.github.com/resume.markdown

 Doug Barth
 ============

-A passionate full-stack coder.
-I love learning and I love producing results in the fewest lines of code.
+An experienced engineer.
+Interested in mission critical systems, and comfortable working in all parts of the stack.

 * Github: <https://github.com/dougbarth>
 * Blog: <http://dougbarth.github.com/>